williamedwards/autompc/README.md

 ## Why AutoMPC?

 System ID and Model Predictive Control are powerful tools for building robot controllers, but getting them up and running can take a lot of engineering work.
-Acheiving good performance typically requires careful selection of a number of hyperparameters, including the MPC horizon, the terms of the objective function, and the parameters of the System ID algorithm.
+Achieving good performance typically requires careful selection of a number of hyperparameters, including the MPC horizon, the terms of the objective function, and the parameters of the System ID algorithm.
 AutoMPC automates the selection of these hyperparameters